sergei-gots/Spring_MVC_-_Udemy/README.md

 <h3>class PreparedStatement</h3>
 Class <b>PreparedStatement</b> is used for all the data that is received from a user.
 SQL-statement will be compiled once and won't be changed.
-User data can be inserted only in specified places within statement anc can affect its logic.
+User data can be inserted only in specified places within statement and can't affect its logic.

 Instead of using <i>java.sql.</i><b>Statement</b>